patroni/patroni/docs/patronictl.rst

         Only shown if a Citus cluster.

 ``Pending restart``
-    ``*`` indicates the node needs a restart for some Postgres configuration to take effect.
+    ``*`` indicates that the node needs a restart for some Postgres configuration to take effect.
 An empty value indicates the node does not require a restart.

     .. note::
         Shown as a member attribute.